About Scooby Werkstatt (YouTube: Scooby1961)

 When many people see my videos and see a very muscular guy in a really nice house, they come to the wrong conclusion: “A really rich guy who uses steroids”.
 Because people today were not scarred with a depression mentality work ethic like I was, they assume that since I own a nice house that I must be rich.
 Its true, there is no way I could afford to *buy* the nice house I live in, I *built* that house with my own hands.
 Engineers like myself make a comfortable salary but its no gold mine, if you include benefits, union plumbers and electricians make way more per hour.
 To build the house it took over four years of working 14 hour days, first my 9-5 job and then after work and on weekends building the house.
 Many sacrifices were required to build that house, it was four years with ZERO social life and since we couldnt afford to rent a place to live in while we were building, we had to live in a tent in the backyard one summer.
 When most people say they “built their own house” they mean they acted as a general contractor and managed sub contractors, in my case I actually *did* the work.
 When I want something be it house or airplane, my first thought is always- “How can I do that myself?”.
 In a similar manner, many people look at my physique and cant fathom anyone working out for decades in the weight room to build my muscularity so they just assume that I used steroids.
 Its inconceivable to them that someone like myself could actually *enjoy* lifting weights, year after year, decade after decade.
 They just assume that since THEY would never be willing to put in that kind of work that I didn’t.
 I didn’t start working out for cosmetic reasons so I was never in any hurry to “get massive fast”.

-I have been happily married for 10 years now.
-We have a Shih-Tsu, two aquariums and Sammy, our pet turtle and a skunk who has adopted us.
+I have been happily married for 14 years now.
+My husband and I do not have children but we do have a Shih-Tsu, Sammy our pet turtle, and hundreds of hummingbirds and a skunk who have adopted us.
+I satisfy my parental instincts by passing on my workout advice and life philosophy to my YouTube subscribers who I truly think of as my children.
 We live and California and despite how big our house and yard look in my videos, they are quite small by US standards – the house I built is only 1500 square feet.

 Unlike organizations like P90X, Crossfit, and sixpackshortcuts, I AM scoobysworkshop – there are no employees and no corporate sponsors.
 Please consider donating to scoobysworkshop if you can to help keep me running free and unbiased.
 In addition to those who donate money, there are also many who donate their services.
 Without the amazing volunteer moderators at the AskScooby forum there is no way I could keep that running.
 Without the help of ph34r.net who spent an entire summer redoing my website, I would still have vintage 1993 static pages.